theQRL/test-zond/staking.md

 Provide the newly created address to the [Discord chat](https://theqrl.org/discord) for a testnet funds request.

+Or

-Or if you already posses these funds in another address transfer them with the gzond console:
+If you already posses these funds in another address transfer them with the gzond console:

 ```js
 zond.sendTransaction({from:'0xFromZondAddress', to:'0xToZondAddress', value: web3.toWei(40001.0, "ether"), gas:21000});